wp-plugins/advertising-manager/readme.txt

 Tested up to: 2.8
 Stable tag: 3.4.7

-This plugin will manage and rotate your Google Adsense and other ads on your Wordpress blog.
+Easily place Google Adsense and other ads on your Wordpress blog.
+Simple to use, with powerful management and optimisation features.

 == Description ==